โš–๏ธ Airport Comparison Tool

 ๐Ÿข Terminal Information

 Haikou Meilan International Airport (HAK) is the primary aviation gateway to Hainan Island and a major hub for Hainan Airlines.
-The airport features a significant two-terminal layout: the original Terminal 1 (T1) and the expansive, modern Terminal 2 (T2), which opened in 2021.
+The airport operates a significant two-terminal layout: the original Terminal 1 (T1) and the expansive, modern Terminal 2 (T2), which opened in 2021.
 Terminal 2 is built in a distinctive H-shape and spans four levels, housing the majority of international flights and mainline services for China Southern and Hainan Airlines.
 Together, these terminals manage over 20 million passengers annually, supporting Haikou's status as a top-tier leisure and business destination in Southern China.
 Inside the terminals, travelers have access to world-class amenities.
 Terminal 2 is particularly impressive, featuring a wide range of duty-free shops, international dining options, and several premium business class lounges.
 The airport complex also includes a unique 'Aviation Tourism City' and an on-site hotel, providing seamless transit and entertainment options for long-haul travelers.
 Facilities such as free high-speed Wi-Fi, currency exchange desks, and modern baggage handling systems are available throughout both terminals.
 T2 also features flexible central gates that can be configured for either domestic or international use based on operational demand.
 Navigating between T1 and T2 is convenient, with a free shuttle bus service providing regular connections between the buildings.
 Ground transportation is well-integrated, with high-speed rail connections located directly beneath the terminal complex, providing quick access to Sanya and other major cities on the island.
 The airfield operates with two parallel runways capable of handling large wide-body aircraft, ensuring that Haikou remains a critical link for both domestic Chinese routes and international connections across Asia.
 Its location 25 kilometers southeast of the city center makes it a strategic hub for visitors to the Hainan Free Trade Port.

 ๐Ÿ”„ Connection Tips